xuuhaoo/OkSocket/README.md

 }
 ```
 ##### <font id="6.4">How to receive data</font>
-* The OkSocket client receives server data in a certain format, and the client's OkSocketOptions provides the interface to modify the default header parsing rules.
+* The OkSocket client receives server data in a specific format, and the client's OkSocketOptions provides the interface for modifying the reader default header parsing rules.
 See below for the default package body parsing rules
 ![img](https://github.com/xuuhaoo/OkSocket/blob/master/package.png?raw=true)
-* As above, the contents of the header for 4 bytes of type int, the int value identifies the inclusions the length of the data area(body area), this is the default resolution, if you need custom header please according to the following method.
+* As above, the contents of the package headers for 4 bytes of type int, the int value identifies the inclusions the length of the data area(package body’s area), this is the default setting, if you need custom package reader header please according to the following method.

 ```java
 //Set the custom parsing protocol